FuturraGroup/ansible-role-ovpnxor/README.md

 Requirements
 ------------

 Since  role not supported generating certificates and keys the users of the role are expected to use some other way of generating certificates/keys (eg using another Ansible role).
-For more information, see [https://openvpn.net/community-resources/setting-up-your-own-certificate-authority-ca/] And more information for openvpn_xorpatch [https://tunnelblick.net/cOpenvpn_xorpatch.html]
+For more information, see [Setting up your own Certificate Authority (CA)](https://openvpn.net/community-resources/setting-up-your-own-certificate-authority-ca/)
+And more information for [openvpn_xorpatch](https://tunnelblick.net/cOpenvpn_xorpatch.html)

 1. Correct /etc/apt/sources.list
 2. Correct netplan settings